zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

   - The Regional Manager enters comments into the web form and presses the *Reject* button on the web form.
   - The *Approved?* exclusive gateway routes the request back to the Store Manager at the *Resubmit* human activity.
   - The Store Manager accepts the task and uses a web form to read the Regional Manager’s comments and to add some additional notes to the request to plead their case.
   - When the Store Manager is done editing their request in the web form, they press the *Submit* button.
 This generates a workflow task for the Regional Manager at the *Approve Request* human activity again.
-(Processing continues at * above.)
+(Processing continues at \* Loop \* above.)

  ![](./media/image123.png)
  Figure 1: Business View of the Solution